tgerighty/AGENTS.md/react.md

 ## react

-- never test react code. instead put as much code as possible in react agonistic function or classes and test those if needed.
+- never test react code. instead put as much code as possible in react agnostic function or classes and test those if needed.

 - hooks, all functions that start with use, MUST ALWAYS be called in the component render scope, never inside other closures in the component or event handlers.
 Follow react rules of hooks.